KoffaRn/recipe-app/README.md

    * Make sure you have made the changes to the application.properties file as described in the previous steps
    * Make sure your database (MySQL / MariaDB) is running
    * Make sure kafka is running (see previous steps)
+   * By default, the application runs with create-drop, which means that the database will be dropped and recreated every time the application is started, this is good for testing purposes because you won't have old data lying about.
+If you want to keep the data in the database, you can change the settings in the application.properties file recipe-backend/resources/
    1. **Running the app from an IntelliJ**
       * Open the project in IntelliJ
       * Run the recipe-backend application, RecipeBackendApplication.java